Sex When You're Elderly

-The best-loved nonagenarian George Burns quipped that it's "like shooting pool with a rope".
+The best-loved nonagenarian George Burns quipped that sex when you're elderly was "like shooting pool with a rope".
 Jokes abound about the rapaciousness of senior females in quest of a male functional enough to engage in it.
 And my teenage son wrinkles up his nose and says "Eewww!" when he hears about it.
 What is it?
 It's sex in the elderly, of course.

 But what about sex in the elderly?
 Media coverage of aging baby-boomers and their older cousins would have us believe that seniors are a homogeneous group jumping into bed and "hooking up - with great regularity.
 Sex is the newest Fountain of Youth.
 In fact, the level of sexual interest and activity among people over the age of 65 is as diverse as the individuals who make up that population.

 A recent survey of married men and women showed that 87% of married men and 89% of married women in the 60-64 age range are sexually active.
 Those numbers drop with advancing years, but 29% of men and 25% of women over the age of 80 are still sexually active.

 So clearly, the older years can be a time of relief that children are no longer lurking in nearby bedrooms, and there is no longer a need to jump up early in the morning for work.
 For some, older age is a time of freedom to explore sexual expression in ways never before realized.
 A time to cast away the "shoulds" of earlier years, the societal expectations.
 For others, they are more than happy to forget about sexual performance, and to seek other forms of companionship and interpersonal sharing.